 Failing to stop and exchange information after a car accident is considered a hit and run in Louisiana, which can lead to hundreds of dollars in fines.

 If you stop after an accident and agree with the other driver not to exchange information or call the police, they may turn around and accuse you of leaving the scene.
 Getting a police report is an easy way to avoid scenarios like this.

 Insurance companies do what they can to avoid handing out money.
 Evidence like a police report can be instrumental in settling insurance disputes quickly and proving your version of events.

 Are you suffering from a car accident injury?
 Our personal injury law firm in Lafayette, LA, can help.
-Fill out a contact form to schedule your free case evaluation, and we’ll put you in touch with an experienced auto accident lawyer right away.
+Fill out a contact form to schedule your free case evaluation, and we’ll put you in touch with an experienced lawyer for car wrecks right away.